futurelogxyz/video-speech-translator/README.md

 ```

 ### 4. create video-retalking virtual environment, and install [video-retalking](https://github.com/OpenTalker/video-retalking)
+Tips: use an isolated virtual environment to install video-retalking, because video-retalking may install some dependencies which may conflict with other packages.
 ```
 # clone video-retalking github repository into current directory
 git clone https://github.com/vinthony/video-retalking.git